-Washington state orders killing of wolves from 2 more packs
+State orders killing of wolves from 2 more packs

 Hunters will kill members of the Smackout Pack in Stevens County and members of the Togo Pack in Ferry County, the state Department of Fish and Wildlife.

-SPOKANE — Wolves from two packs that have been preying on cattle in the northeastern corner of the state will be killed, the state Department of Fish and Wildlife said Wednesday.
+SPOKANE, Wash.
+(AP) — Wolves from two packs that have been preying on cattle in the northeastern corner of the state will be killed, the state Department of Fish and Wildlife said Wednesday morning.

 Hunters will kill members of the Smackout Pack in Stevens County and members of the Togo Pack in Ferry County, the agency said.